Mission San Diego de Alcalá: Mission industries

 The cattle brand used at Mission San Diego.

 The goal of the missions was, above all, to become self-sufficient in relatively short order.
 Farming, therefore, was the most important industry of any mission.
 Before the establishment of the missions, the native peoples knew how to utilize bone, seashells, stone, and wood for building, tool making, weapons, and much more.
 The missionaries discovered that the Indians, who regarded labor as degrading to men, had to be taught industry to learn how to be self-supportive.
 The result was the establishment of a manual training school that comprised agriculture, the mechanical arts, and the raising and care of livestock.
 Everything consumed and otherwise utilized by the natives was produced at the missions under the supervision of the padres; thus, the neophytes not only supported themselves, but after 1811 sustained the entire military and civil government of California.
 Wheat, corn, wine grapes, barley, beans, cattle, horses, and sheep were the major crops at San Diego.

 In 1795, construction on a system of aqueducts was begun to bring water to the fields and the Mission (the first irrigation project in Upper California).
 The building manager was Fray Pedro Panto, who was poisoned by his Indian cook Nazario before the project was completed.
-In his testimony, in the trial that followed, Nazario stated that he had poisoned the friar due to constant beatings inflicted by Friar Panto.
+In his testimony, in the trial that followed, Nazario stated that he had poisoned the friar due to constant beatings inflicted by Friar Panto, part of an ongoing practice of abuses by Church authorities over indigenous people.

 The Mission San Diego was primarily supported from lands included in a Spanish royal land grant, encompassing roughly the eastern third of the current City of San Diego, as well as most of the cities of La Mesa and Lemon Grove.
 While not exact, its boundaries are roughly Interstate 805, Miramar Road, California State Route 125, Skyline Drive, and Division Street.
 Boundary Street (which parallels Interstate 805 in the neighborhood of North Park) lies directly on one portion of the boundary and draws its name from it.